mbonjour/RES_INFRA/README.md

 > docker run -d -p 8080:80 --name apache-rp res/reverse-proxy

-Iy you have a good /etc/hosts file (c.f. step 3) you can now go on demo.res.ch:8080 and ENjoy...
+If you have a good /etc/hosts file (c.f. step 3) you can now go on demo.res.ch:8080 and Enjoy...
+# Setp 5 - Dynamic reverse proxy configuration
+## Dockerfile explained
+I've just added som COPY to dockerfiles to add the template file of the reverse proxy and the setup script for the apache image *apache2-foreground*.
+## Demo
+For the demo you hust need to run a static container and one dynamic from the previous steps.

+> docker run -d res/apache-static

+> docker run -d res/express-students

+And the recup their ipaddress with :

+> docker inspect name_of_the_container | grep -i ipaddress

+When you have the ip addresses of both of the containers you can launch the dynamic reverse proxy by first building it in docker-images/apache-reverse-proxy :

+> docker build -t res/reverse-proxy .

+> docker run -d -p 8080:80 -e STATIC_APP=ip_address_of_sttic container -e DYNAMIC_APP=ip_address_of_dynamic_container res/reverse_proxy

+## Config
+I've added to the base apache2-foreground an *php config-template.php > /etc/apache2/sites-available/001-reverse.conf* to generate dynamically the configuration of the proxy from the environment variables *STATIC_APP* and *DYNAMIC_APP*.